 Latin American Coalition

 Through a partnership with the Latin American Coalition, the Mint Museum brings the program MintMatiné: Latino Film Series to the public.
-Six film screenings are offered per year at the Mint Museum Randolph.
+Four film screenings are offered per year at the Mint Museum Randolph.
 MintMatiné seeks to showcase high quality films from different Latin American countries that otherwise do not make it to conventional local movie theaters.
 These films highlight the history and culture from different parts of Latin America.
 Many of these films have been screened at international film festivals.
 Although the program is aimed at the local Latino community, members outside the community also attend the film screenings.
-The program also brings people from outside the Charlotte area.

 Latin American Chamber of Commerce (LACCC)

-By partnering with the Latin American Chamber of Commerce (LACCC) through a strategic partnership, the Mint Museum seeks to engage the Hispanic business community into giving to the museum for specific exhibitions of interest to the Latino community and for community outreach programs.
-Besides sponsorship, the Museum also seeks to engage members of the Latino business community for leadership and mentoring opportunities that can help support our mission of reaching out to the Latino community at large.
+By partnering with the Latin American Chamber of Commerce (LACCC), the Mint Museum seeks to engage this business community into giving to the museum for specific exhibitions of interest to the Latino community such as Develar y Detonar: Contemporary Mexican Photography, Connecting the World: The Panama Canal at 100, and the work of Colombian artist Débora Arango.
+Besides sponsorship, the museum also seeks to engage members of the Latino business community for leadership and mentoring opportunities that can help support our mission of reaching out to the Latino community at large.
+LACCC luncheons are held at Mint Museum Uptown bimonthly with special keynote speakers such as City of Charlotte Mayor Vi Lyles, and Philip Dubois, UNC Charlotte’s fourth chancellor, among others.
+These events present great opportunities for networking and business chats.
+The luncheons are held at the Mattye and Marc Silverman Grand Room on Level 5 of the museum with access to the terrace and a breathtaking view of the city.

 Past Highlighted Programs